christinalicence/stride/docs/Testing.md

 #### Comments, including CRUD functions

-This has been tested manually
+This has been tested manually.
+You can only comment or reply on profiles that you are connected to (following or followed by)

 ![example of a comment with CRUD buttons showing](docs-images/comment-example.png)